sjtalkar/capstone_dashboard/README.md

 ```

-Whereas in the Dagshub, app.py is under the root, here an app folder is created to contain the app.py file that will create the dash server with the hostname as seen below:
+Whereas in the Dagshub, app.py is under the root, here an src folder is created to contain the app.py file that will create the dash server with the hostname as seen below:

 `
 app.run_server(host="0.0.0.0", debug=True)